jessfraz/blog/content/post/docker-containers-on-the-desktop.md

     -e DISPLAY=unix$DISPLAY \ # pass the display
     -v $HOME/Downloads:/root/Downloads \ # optional, but nice
-    -v $HOME/.config/google-chrome/:/data \ # if you want to save state -v /dev/snd:/dev/snd --privileged \ # so we have sound
+    -v $HOME/.config/google-chrome/:/data \ # if you want to save state --device /dev/snd \ # so we have sound
     --name chrome \
     jess/chrome
 </pre>